StefanMathis/stem_book/src/introduction.md

 extensible.
 This makes it easy to define your own custom motor components (e.g. custom magnets), magnetic / thermal models or even optimization routines.

-This book is a tutorial / manual for STEM, showcasing how to use it, its general design philosophy, its components and how to extend it.
+This book is a tutorial / manual for stem, showcasing how to use it, its general design philosophy, its components and how to extend it.
 The API documentation of the individual crates can be found on [https://docs.rs/](https://docs.rs/).
 Where appropriate, this book provides links to them.